 An S5 Cabriolet comes with the supercharged 3-liter V6 also used in the S4 and a host of Audi and VW cars and crossovers.
 It's down 21 horsepower to the 4.2-liter V8 but makes the same torque earlier in the rev band, gets better mileage than the V8 and even has a decent soundtrack.
 It's coupled exclusively to a seven-speed dual-clutch automated transmission that does all the work for you, and does it very quickly.
 It's the most advanced gearbox in the A5/S5 line.

 Big brakes and sticky tires haul the S5 down from speed in a drama-free hurry, without the nose diving to the pavement or the tail standing up like a hound on alert.
 Designed where repeated heavy slowing from 125 mph is common, the Audi's brakes will be tested in America only on racetracks.
 Naturally, the latest generations of electronic brake assistants are on board, but you have to be a real poser to have them come into play.

-The Audi A5 is an immensely capable luxury coupe, especially for those who don't travel light or cancel plans because of weather.
+The Audi A5 is an immensely capable luxury coupe or convertible, especially for those who don't travel light or cancel plans because of weather.
 The S5 offers the same benefits with increased performance and a firmer ride.
-Other cars may excel at a given quality or quantity, but few can match the overall balance of the affordable A5 or deliver the performance blend of the S5.
+Other cars may excel at a given quality or quantity, but few can match the overall cohesiveness of the affordable A5 or deliver the grand touring blend of the S5.
 Both offer impressively handsome styling and top-notch engineering.